Bowling league

 While some leagues have a casual attitude towards the rules, other leagues are fiercely competitive.
 For example, a player that commits a foul might provoke a heated confrontation with other bowlers if he or she does not declare the required zero score for the throw.
+Another common dispute may be over a player intentionally establishing a lower average early in the season (known as "sandbagging") to increase individual handicap or his/her team's handicap.

 There are often weekly and seasonal cash prizes, along with betting pools that go along with the game.
 The point of this is to have something to work for in addition to friendly competition.
 Some leagues will have strike pools or spare pools.
 This is when team members put in money to play the game.
-The first person to get a certain amount of strikes or spares wins the total amount of money that everyone put in.
+The first person to get a certain number of strikes or spares wins the total amount of money that everyone put in.
 Some teams play a side poker game in which a player draws a card only after making a strike or spare; best poker hand at the end of each game wins.
 In some cases, tickets are sold for a league strike jackpot.
 A ticket is drawn each week and the bowler holding that ticket must roll a strike to win the jackpot.
 If no one wins it in one week, then the money carries over to the next week until someone finally gets a strike.
 Other common jackpots are high scratch game, high handicap game, high over-average game, and "mystery" game (where a score is drawn and anyone whose game matched that score wins a prize).

 Bowling leagues normally attract an adult crowd, whether it is duckpin, candlepin, or ten-pin bowling.
 However youth bowling leagues are also common, particularly on weekend afternoons.

 League scoring

 Leagues normally consist of weekly sessions that require each bowler on a team to bowl three games per week (or more/less depending on the league's rules).
 Some leagues have special prize funds accumulated by a small weekly fee (above that which is paid to the bowling center) that can fund prizes at the end of the season.

 In a given weekly session, each team will face another team in the league in scheduled competition.
-Teams are awarded points for winning each game, plus points for having more total pins than the other team at the end of all games that week.
+Teams are awarded point(s) for winning each game, plus point(s) for having more total pins than the other team at the end of all games that week.
 Point systems vary by league.

 League standings are published after each session, and teams with more points at the end of a season (or end of a half in split seasons) generally win the most money or a special prize.